Alex-Space/sws-preloader/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add preloader to your website.
+Add preloader to your website when your pages is getting too much time to load.
 This plugin gives to select a lot of cool preloaders (100+).
-Most of them are extremely awesome!
-Some of them even support background changing.
-Also you can upload your own preloader from computer and choose a background color.

 == Description ==

 When your website is taking too long to respond the best solution after file optimization is preloader.
 Preloader is a beauty image with animation that relaxing site visitors.
-Thay don't see website loading process when HTML forming.
+They don't see website loading process when HTML forming.
 There are a lot of cute preloader in this plugin, specially in "With background" section.

 This plugin provides: